 What is website copywriting?

 Website copywriting is the process of creative action-driving copy for a web page.
-This includes lots of different places, including your landing pages, your content hubs, and—perhaps most importantly—your homepage.
+This includes lots of different places, including your landing pages, content marketing, social media posts, product descriptions and—perhaps most importantly—your homepage.

 Take this example from Peloton.

-This text is persuasive and concise, and it’s all driving users to a single action: signing up for a trial.
+This text is persuasive and concise, and it’s all driving users to a single call to action (cta): signing up for a trial.
 That’s effective website copywriting.

 How to make your website copywriting effective

 Now, let’s go through seven ways you can improve your website copywriting and make it work well.
-Because website copywriting that performs means more conversions, more sales, and more business for you.
+Because website copywriting that performs means a higher conversion rate, more sales, and more business for you.

 Here we go.